upperlinecode/favorite-books-object-practice-javascript/README.md

 ### The goal

+This lab is housed in the `objects.js` file.

 In this lab, you'll start to deal with JSON objects that organize data more and more clearly.
 We'll start with an array of favorite books, but each book is keyed to a person's name.

 For example, to print Zara's favorite book, you'd use the code `console.log(favorite_books["zara"])`.